mbabynames search ✿

 Holland Anthony

-Meaning: Holland = "noble and strong", Anthony = "priceless".
+Meaning: Holland = "wooded land", Anthony = "priceless".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 The longer Anthony (3 syllables) builds on the shorter Holland, giving the name forward momentum.

 Holland Everett

-Put "noble and strong" next to "brave as a wild boar" and you get a name that feels considered.
+Put "wooded land" next to "brave as a wild boar" and you get a name that feels considered.
 Holland Everett works on paper and out loud.
 Holland ends firm; Everett opens soft.
 The contrast makes the transition feel natural.

 Holland Henry